 Portland’s most storied hotel, Sentinel, is located in two historic downtown Portland buildings — the former Seward Hotel (now Sentinel’s East Wing) and Portland’s former Elks Lodge (now the West Wing).

-Over the years, the Seward underwent numerous changes in ownership, and was designated a National Historic Landmark in the mid-1980′s.
-It achieved further notoriety when director Gus Van Sant filmed portions of My Own Private Idaho here.
+Over the years, the Seward underwent numerous changes in ownership, and was designated a National Historic Landmark in the mid-1980s.
+It achieved further notoriety when director Gus Van Sant filmed portions of My Own Private Idaho on site.